xunoaib/synacor-challenge-solution/README.md

     9 + 2 * 5^2 + 7^3 - 3 = 399

-Return to the central hall and insert the coins in the correct order from left to right:
+Return to the central hall and insert the coins corresponding to each value in left-to-right order:

 ```
 use blue coin